amranidev/scaffold-interface/README.md

 ### Installation

-1. Add the package to your dependencies in composer.json:
+1. Add the package to your dependencies in composer.json then run `composer update`:

  ```javascript
   require : {